Theheavens/dgl/examples/pytorch/hetgnn/Readme.md

 ## Notice

-Sampling Heterogeneous Neighbors(C1)
+##### Sampling Heterogeneous Neighbors(C1)

 ​			Hetgnn_graph() will build the graph used in the aggregate neighbors and will be saved as dgl.graph

-In HetGNN-model:

-​	It contains two components:
+##### HetGNN-model contains two components:

-​		Encoding Hetergeneous Contens(C2)
+- Encoding Hetergeneous Contens(C2)

-​		Aggregating Heterogeneous Neighbors(C3)
+- Aggregating Heterogeneous Neighbors(C3)

-​			Same Type Neighbors Aggregation
+  - Same Type Neighbors Aggregation

-​			Types Combination
+  - Types Combination